lachlangrose/GeoTrace/README.md

 ## Trace tab

 The trace tab is used for computer-assisted digitization.
 Before starting, select:
-	- An output layer (polyline .shp file) to write digitized traces to
+1. An output layer (polyline .shp file) to write digitized traces to
-	- mA point layer to store the control points in (optional)
+2. A point layer to store the control points in (optional)
-	- A cost layer.
+3. A cost layer.
 This must be a one-channel raster, in which traces will *follow* low values.
 (Though the *Invert Cost* check will make the trace follow high values).
-The 'Cost Calculator* tab can be used to assist creation of the single-channel cost raster.
+Note that the *Cost Calculator* tab can be used to assist creation of the single-channel cost raster.
-	- A DEM layer, used to estimate 3D orientations from the traces (optional)
+4. A DEM layer, used to estimate 3D orientations from the traces (optional)

 Once the relevent information has been set, start interpreting by clicking the `Start Digitizing` button.
 Left-click adds control points to your trace and Right-Click completes a trace.
 Hit *Backspace* to undo.

+If a DEM layer has been included (see above), best-fit-planes for each trace will be computed using the trace eigenvectors.
+It is important to note that this will often produce poor results, especially in flat topography or where the traces have variable orientations.
+To help identify traces with poor orientation estimates, trace eigenvalues are recorded in the output, along with a "planarity" metric that approaches 1 as as plane orientation becomes well constrained (cf. Thiele et al., 2015).
+For convenience, orientation estimates are also classified as "Good" (planarity<0.75), "Average" (0.5<planarity<0.75), and "Poor" (planarity<0.5).
+Also be aware that well-constrained ("Good") orientation estimates sub-parallel to the DEM surface can be produced if the structures being digitised have variable orientations.

 ## Advanced Trace

 The Advanced trace tab is used to generate traces from predefined control points.
 This uses a *Cost layer* and writes to an *Output layer*, as above, but rather than requiring manually